sarahT-bit/SPA-Project/README.md

 My challenge was trying to display a word from the list.
 When I tried to click on the button that says " Click to see", Nothing would pop up.
 It was trial and error until I finally managed to get an word displayed as the output.
-It was through deciding to declare an id after the button line in my program.
+It was through declaring an id after the button line in my program.
 It was this:
 <h2 id = "Output">

 Although, I still haven't been able to display a RANDOM word from the list.
 It only selects the